San Francisco Federal Building

-The San Francisco Federal Building, formally the Speaker Nancy Pelosi Federal Building, is an 18-story, 71.3 m building at the corner of Mission and 7th streets in the South of Market neighborhood of San Francisco, California.
+The Speaker Nancy Pelosi Federal Building, formally the San Francisco Federal Building, is an 18-story, 71.3 m building at the corner of Mission and 7th streets in the South of Market neighborhood of San Francisco, California.
 The federal building was designed by the Morphosis architectural firm, as a supplement to the Phillip Burton Federal Building several blocks away.
 Thom Mayne of Morphosis designed the building using a juxtaposition of gray concrete walls, perforated metal panels, and custom, faceted wood ceilings.

 The building was designed to be a 'green' building consuming less than half the power of a standard office tower.
 Utilizing natural light to illuminate 80 percent of the building helped it achieve worldwide recognition as the first Federal Building to be certified under the USGBC's Leadership in Energy and Environmental Design (LEED) criteria.
 Its southern wall is draped with translucent panels of perforated stainless steel (3 by 8 feet in size), intended to accumulate solar heat and thereby create an upward air flow, which in turn causes cooler air to enter the building through sensor-controlled windows, achieving an air conditioning effect.

 The building features some elevators which stop on every third floor to promote employee interaction and health.
 Users of the building exit the elevators and walk either up or down one floor via stairs.
 There are also elevators which stop on every floor for users unable or unwilling to negotiate stairs.